novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “I don’t think Hyun-woo would do that…”

 “Men are all the same.
-Listen to me.
+Please listen to me.
 You have to trust me, Director.”

 Although they were director and chief secretary, their relationship was actually very old.